 Tallahassee, FL 32399-0500

-Once the DUI program application documents are received, the DHSMV will give written notice to the appropriate chief judge and all licensed programs operating within the judicial circuit where the organization has applied.
+Once the DUI program application documents are received, the FLHSMV will give written notice to the appropriate chief judge and all licensed programs operating within the judicial circuit where the organization has applied.

-DHSMV will consult with the chief judge within the judicial circuit where the organization has applied to determine if a need for an additional program exists in the area.
-When considering a DUI program application, the DHSMV will consider whether the addition of the DUI program would result in improved service for the number of clients currently being served within the circuit.
+FLHSMV will consult with the chief judge within the judicial circuit where the organization has applied to determine if a need for an additional program exists in the area.
+When considering a DUI program application, the FLHSMV will consider whether the addition of the DUI program would result in improved service for the number of clients currently being served within the circuit.